Hyundai Group: History

 By the mid-1990s Hyundai comprised over 60 subsidiary companies and was active in a diverse range of activities including automobile manufacturing, construction, chemicals, electronics, financial services, heavy industry and shipbuilding.
 In the same period it had total annual revenues of around US$90 billion and over 200,000 employees.
 In December 1995, Hyundai announced a major management restructuring, affecting 404 executives.

 During 1997 Asian financial crisis, Hyundai acquired Kia Motors and LG Semi-Conductor.

 In 1998, Korea's economic crisis forced the group to begin restructuring efforts, which include selling off subsidiaries and focusing on five core business areas.
 Nevertheless, Hyundai began South Korean tourism to North Korea's Kumgangsan.
 In 1999, Hyundai Asan was established to operating Kumgang tourism, the Kaesong Industrial Complex, and other inter-Korean work.
 In April 1999 Hyundai announced an enormous corporate restructuring, involving a two-thirds reduction of the number of business units and a plan to break up the group into five independent business groups by 2003.
 In 2001, the founder Chung Ju-yung died, and the Hyundai Group conglomerate continued to be dismantled.
+Before his death, Chung decided for three of his sons as to how the group would be divided amongst them.

 In 2007, Hyundai Construction Equipment India Pvt.
 Ltd. was established in India.
 In 2010, Hyundai Group was selected as a preferred bidder by creditors for the acquisition of Hyundai Engineering & Construction.

-As of 2023, Hyundai Group "includes divisions that build and export diesel and electric locomotives, freight cars, and passenger coaches for the railroad industry, and offshore drilling and extraction equipment to the oil industry."
-Hyundai's "[i]nternational exports range from heavy industrial equipment to consumer products, and include cement, pianos, military uniforms, and consumer electronics products.
-Hyundai is represented on all continents but Australia, and has a number of international subsidiaries under its control."